HISTORY

 Earth Conservancy’s Land Use Plan was the first comprehensive planning endeavor in Luzerne County since the 1970s.
 During a stakeholder meeting with the board, Congressman Paul Kanjorski emphasized its transformational potential: “We have the opportunity to do it right.
 It should be the most imaginative, well-thought-out plan and one that learns from other people’s mistakes.”
 In the end, over 30 meetings with staff, committees, and the public were conducted by the EDAW team.
 Thousands of hours were spent compiling and synthesizing geographic, demographic, economic, and anecdotal data.
 Ed Schechter considered the Land Use Plan one of his proudest accomplishments, says his daughter, Claire.
 Karen Feather, Kanjorski’s chief of staff, called it “a tremendous gift to northeastern Pennsylvania.”
 Moreover, once completed, the report was not simply filed away.
 As Dziak noted, “We – to this day – are still doing the things that the Land Use Plan recommended.”

 The Land Use Plan laid a crucial foundation for future studies.
 Early on, one of the most important was the preparation of roadway concepts that would eventually become the South Valley Parkway, which connected vast tracts of mine-scarred land to the highway system.
 A second study focused on a proposed co-generation plant in Newport Township by Foster-Wheeler, although it ultimately did not progress.
 Another plan developed out of a two-week summer internship program run by EDAW with eleven US and international college and graduate students.
 Interestingly, their plan for the Blue Coal lands centered on the individual communities, believing growth should develop from what was “familiar” and in response to the culture and needs of each small town.
+Students Focus on Towns’ Identities for EC Land Use Plans.”
+Citizens’ Voice, June 21, 1996.
+And lastly, spurred by the Land Use Plan’s goal to conserve 10,000 acres, efforts started to envision regional opportunities for recreation and green space.
+In fact, at the same board meeting that the Land Use Plan was approved, Earth Conservancy’s Director of Public Affairs, Liz Ortega, reported that members of the environmental and recreation sectors were already showing strong support.
+Earth Conservancy’s Open Space Master Plan was completed in 1998.

 Earth Conservancy was awarded its first PA Governor’s Award for Environmental Excellence for the Land Use Plan in 1998.